ManognaAnisetty/rock-paper-game/README.md

 1. Open the `index.html` file in your browser.
 2. Choose Rock, Paper, or Scissors.
 3. See if you win, lose, or tie against the system!
+You can enjoy playing here! 👉 [Click to Play](https://prolc.netlify.app/)
 ---

 ## 🛠️ Technologies Used